mvanrongen/corestats-in-r_tidyverse/docs/cs2-practical-anova.md

 anova(lm_oystercatcher)
 ```

-The first line fits a linear model to the data (i.e. finds the means of the three groups and calculates a load of intermediary data that we need for the statistical analysis) and stores this information in an R object (which I’ve called `lm_oystercatchers`, but which you can call what you like).
+This fits a linear model to the data (i.e. finds the means of the three groups and calculates a load of intermediary data that we need for the statistical analysis) and stores this information in an R object (which I’ve called `lm_oystercatchers`, but which you can call what you like).
 The second line actually carries out the ANOVA analysis.

--	The first argument must be in the formula format: `response ~ predictor`
--	If the data are stored in stacked format, then the second argument must be the name of the data frame
 -	The `anova()` command takes a linear model object as its main argument

 ## Interpret output and report results